Transfer Pricing Requirements And New Penalties in Malaysia

 decision with the Special Commissioners of Income Tax but the burden of proof is on the taxpayers.

-5% surcharge on TP adjustments
+5% surcharge on Transfer Pricing adjustments

 Power to disregard structure in controlled transactions